JohnnyGuye/pugs-project/README.md

 # How to see the interface

-Use your terminal and go to the directory "prototype" Use the command :
+Use your terminal and go to the directory "pugs prototype" Use the command :

     ng serve --open